 The performance of a business depends on the quality of decisions that are made.
 These, in turn, depend on the quality of information available to the people who make the decisions.

-An accounting system generally only provides information that arises from financial transitions.
+An accounting system generally only provides information that arises from financial transactions.
 In essence, it summarises the financial consequences of the variety of processes that are involved in doing business.

 It is an excellent system for monitoring how well or how poorly a business is performing in the aggregate.
 However, because it focuses on the outcome, rather than the process, it does not provide information in sufficient enough detail to monitor the performance of the activities critical to the success of the business.